IBM/aspera-cli/docs/README.erb.md

 ### HTTP socket parameters

-To ignore SSL certificate for **any** address/port, use option: `insecure`, i.e. `--insecure=yes`.
+To ignore SSL certificate for **any** address/port, use option: `insecure`, that is, `--insecure=yes`.
-To ignore SSL certificate for a list of specific address/port, use option `ignore_certificate`, set to an `Array` of URL for which certificate will be ignored (only the address and port are matched), e.g. `--ignore-certificate=@list:,https://127.0.0.1:9092`
+To ignore SSL certificate for a list of specific address/port, use option `ignore_certificate`, set to an `Array` of URL for which certificate will be ignored (only the address and port are matched), for example, `--ignore-certificate=@list:,https://127.0.0.1:9092`

 > [!NOTE]
 > Ignoring certificate also applies to `ascp` WSS.